 Students who are in grades K-12 for the 2022-2023 school year and live within the L.A.
 Unified boundary are eligible to apply for magnet programs.
 Applicants must be residents of LAUSD at the time of enrollment and while participating in the magnet program.
 The Magnet school list includes available grade levels for each program.

 Only Gifted and Highly Gifted Magnets require specific eligibility criteria for selection.
 All applicants for Gifted and Highly Gifted Magnets must be identified or verified, and submit a magnet application.

 How are students selected?

-The student selection process for magnet programs is based on the Magnet Priority Point System and the Court-Ordered reduction of the Harms of Racial Isolation.
+The on-time student selection process for magnet programs is based on the Magnet Priority Point System and the Court-Ordered reduction of the Harms of Racial Isolation.
 Once the application is submitted, the information is verified by the District’s Information Technology Division (ITD) and students are assigned points based on 5 criteria (see Magnet Priority Point System below).
 The sum of these points is utilized in the fair and computerized selection process.

-It is the Parents’/Guardians’ responsibility to verify the student’s address, grade and ethnicity with the current LAUSD school of attendance prior to the application deadline.
+It is the Parents’/Guardians’ responsibility to verify the student’s address, grade and ethnicity with the current L.A.
+Unified school of attendance prior to the application deadline.